Kray-G/kinx/docs/QuickReference.md

 #### Destructuring Assignment

-Only for array, you can use destructuring assignment as below.
+You can use a destructuring assignment as below.
-In this case, you can **NOT** use `var` for declaration.
-Just write an array structure in the left hand side.
 Here is the sample below.

 ```javascript